 Reissuing a certificate means the certificate is issued again, (well) before its expiration date.
-The expiration date of the certificate will remain the same after it has been reissued.
+The duration of the certificate remains the same, unless it has a term longer than 27 months after March 1 2018 at the moment of reissue.

 What is not Possible?

-- It's not possible to change the expiration date, certificate type or domainname (CN) by reissuing it.
+- It's not possible to change the expiration date, certificate type, domainname (CN) or company data by reissuing it.

 - It's not possible to reissue an email signature.
 The only solution here is to apply for a new signature.

 What is Possible?